jlelong/LaTeX-Workshop-wiki/Intellisense.md

 ### latex-workshop.latex.texDirs

-List of directories where to look for extra input `.tex/sty` files.
-The files found in these directories are only take into account by intellisense and not parsed for building the outline.
+List of directories where to look for extra input `.tex` files.
+The files found in these directories are only taken into account by intellisense and not parsed for building the outline.

 Absolute paths are required.
-This setting is only used by the intellisense feature, you may also need to set the environment variable `TEXINPUTS` properly for the LaTeX compiler to find the `.tex/sty` files, see the `env` parameter of [recipes](https://github.com/James-Yu/LaTeX-Workshop/wiki/Compile#latex-recipes).
+This setting is only used by the intellisense feature, you may also need to set the environment variable `TEXINPUTS` properly for the LaTeX compiler to find the `.tex` files, see the `env` parameter of [recipes](https://github.com/James-Yu/LaTeX-Workshop/wiki/Compile#latex-recipes).

 | type                 | default value |
 | -------------------- | ------------- |